nbegga1/CKA-notes/Scheduling/Scheduling.md

 - Label a node: `kubectl label node <node-name> <key>=<value>`
 - Create node affinity on pod spec: ![image](https://user-images.githubusercontent.com/64038272/225858439-3e2aafb0-05f3-4659-993b-4b7d518ad581.png)

+## Resource Limits

+- If a pod is `OOMKilled` that means that it ran out of memory.

 ## DaemonSets

 - Easy way to create DaemonSet yaml: `kubectl create deployment <ds-name> -n <namespace> --image=<image-name> --dry-run=client -o yaml` **and change** `kind: Deployment` **to** `kind: DaemonSet`

 ## Static pods

 - You can recognize static pods by looking if the nodename is appended to the end of the pod name.
 Or look at the `ownerReferences` in the pod yaml.